Directional Changes ALWAYS Incur Risk!

 4. Pace Your Approach

 As you approach a juncture or roundabout, adjust your speed to enable you to merge into traffic safely.
-If traffic is too busy, just slow-pedal waiting for an appropriate gap allowing you to merge safely.
+If traffic is too busy, then slow-pedal waiting for an appropriate gap allowing you to merge safely.
 Dismounting & re-mounting in busy traffic is to be avoided wherever possible.
 Thus, being able to slow-pedal- pedalling so slow that you’re only going fast enough to stay upright– is a just as key skill for a Penny-Farthing cyclist as mounting & dismounting.
+Correspondingly, if you see that a gap in traffic sufficient to allow you to join the flow of traffic safely, then pedal faster, but also monitoring the sidewalk for pedestrians which could potentially cross in front of you.

 5. Blind Junctures: Approach Half-Mounted

-When approaching a blind juncture or roundabout on level or downward sloping ground, approach on your pegs (“Half-Mounted”) while continuously assessing traffic flow & pedestrians.
+When approaching a blind juncture or roundabout on level or downward sloping ground, approach on your peg(s) (“Half-Mounted”) while continuously assessing traffic flow & pedestrians.
 If it’s safe to join the flow of traffic, re-mount the saddle and pedal.
-If it’s NOT, then brake either using your calliper brake or pressing your heel on the rear wheel with one foot and step off the pegs to halt.
-Then re-mount and join the traffic when a gap in the flow makes it safe to do so.
-NEVER approach a busy juncture mounted on the saddle at high speed.
-Making unplanned stops on a PF is asking to be a guest star on the next episode of “Helicopter Emergency Medics” ;-).
-If you look at the picture below, you can see the benefit of electronic turn signals on your helmet when your hands are planted on tour handlebars when cycling half mounted.
-What if a trailing motorist now appears after I signalled?
+If it’s NOT, since you’re half-mounted, it’s easy to just step onto the ground and halt.
+Wait and then re-mount and join the traffic when a gap in the flow makes it safe to do so.
+If you look at the picture below, you can see the benefit of electronic turn signals on your helmet when your hands are planted on the handlebars when cycling half mounted.
+What if a trailing motorist now appears after I hand signalled and placed my hands back on the handlebars?
 How can they be certain of my directional intent without electronic signals?
 They can’t.
 Any confusion over where your going with other road users, you the cyclist suffer the consequences.
 My signals in this picture are integrated into the helmet.

 6. Don’t Make Sharp Turns

-If beginning the turn Half-Mounted because of obstructed view, continue it Half-Mounted carving a gentle & wide turn being prepared to step down and halt if necessary if pedestrians, potholes or other hazards present on the other side of the turn.
+If beginning the turn Half-Mounted because of an obstructed view, continue it half-mounted carving a gentle & wide turn being prepared to step down and halt if necessary if pedestrians, potholes or other hazards present on the other side of the turn.
+Notice my fingers on the rear calliper brake: I periodically give it a short squeeze and immediately release it to moderate my speed.

 If turning mounted on the saddle, the faster and sharper the turn, the more likely that you’re going to go over the handlebars.

-In the below video- filmed by following Penny-Farthing cyclist (Essex Dougie)- you can see me approach the blind roundabout on my mount pegs while moderating the speed with my rear calliper brake.
-I see that a car in the roundabout is passing in front of the car to my immediate right enabling me to join the roundabout safely.
+In the below video, you can see me approach the blind roundabout on my mount pegs while moderating the speed with my rear calliper brake.
+I remark as I approach that a car already in the roundabout and passing in front of the car to my immediate right enabling me to join the the flow of traffic safely.
 So although I can’t see approaching traffic very clearly, logically I know that even were they, the car passing in front of vehicles to my right will block them for me.

 Turning Right: Turning Across On-Coming Traffic

-Here in the UK, turning RIGHT means passing across on-coming traffic and is dangerous for regular bicycles, but even more so for a Penny-Farthing cyclist.
-It’s so important that you keep your head constantly swivelling and be prepared to halt if you cannot pass in front of on-coming traffic safely.
+Here in the UK, turning RIGHT means passing in front of traffic in the opposite lane.
+It’s so important that you keep your head constantly swivelling and be prepared to halt if you cannot pass in front of on-coming traffic with a safe margin in front of approaching vehicles.

 Turning Left: Your Ace-in-the Hole

-If some speeding motorist will make it unsafe to pass through a juncture or enter a roundabout, check nobody- even fellow cyclists- are passing on your inside and guide tightly to the edge of the road allowing you to turn left to avoid passing in front of the approaching motorist.
-It’s obviously better to make a complete halt, but if were on the cusp of entering the juncture when Mr. Speeding Lunatic Guy hosed that plan, turning left is now the least bad option.
+If a speeding motorist will make it unsafe to pass through a juncture or enter a roundabout, check nobody- even fellow cyclists- are passing on your inside and guide tightly to the edge of the road allowing you to turn left to avoid passing in front of the approaching motorist.
+It’s obviously better to make a complete halt, but if we’re on the cusp of entering the juncture when Mr. Speeding Lunatic Guy changed the dynamics, turning left is now the least bad option.
 Just reverse direction at the next roundabout and continue on your intended path.

-BUT: Turning left is only possible if there are no pedestrians, wheelchairs or blind folks who look like they’re about to cross in front of you when turning!
-So make sure you’re watching that sidewalk when approaching a juncture or roundabout!
+BUT: Turning left is only possible if there are no pedestrians, wheelchairs or blind folks who look like they’re about to cross in front of us when turning!
+Always monitor the sidewalk when approaching a juncture or roundabout!